unacast/deprecated-unacast.github.io/_posts/2017-02-19-simplified-database-migrations-in-go.md

 ## Why couldn't we just use an existing migration framework

-In regard of the rollback issue we could most likely have used an existing framework but not used the rollback feature.
+In regard of the roll back issue we could most likely have used an existing framework but not use the roll back feature.
 The main issue to why we wrote our own framework was that none of the framework I could find supported reading migration scripts from assets.
 In basically all our go application we compile everything to one file, meaning that sql files will have a pre-compile step where we generate go files from the content in the sql scripts.
 At the same time, it would be nice to use a file backed approach if we would like that in the future.
 This together with our opinionated view of migrations made us write a new migration framework.

 ## Implementing a migration framework